clach/Realtime-Vulkan-Hair/README.md

 ![](images/hairmodel.png)

 Within each of those functions, they focus on three light paths, finding that these three accounted for the majority of the visual properties seen in real hair.
 These paths are: R, in which light hits surface and is immediately reflected; TT, in which light transmitted inside hair, then transmitted back out; and TRT, in which light is transmitted inside the hair, reflected at the backside of the hair, then transmitted again.
-R accounts for the primary reflection, TT for backscattering, and TRT for secondary reflection.
+R accounts for the primary reflection, TT for transmission, and TRT for secondary reflection.

 ![](images/lightpaths.jpg)